Students must attend at Study Abroad 101 session at least one week before the deadline.

 - Factors to consider when researching specific locations:

 - What season will it be when you are studying abroad?

-- Tip: Two recommendations are needed to apply to study abroad.
-One of the recommendations must be a faculty member you have had in a class at NC State.
+- Tip: One recommendation is needed to apply to study abroad and it must be a faculty member you have had in a class at NC State.
 The recommendation is not a letter; instead, the individual completing the recommendation will receive an email from the Study Abroad Office with a survey to complete about the student.

 As part of the meeting with the Poole Global Programs Office (next step), you will discuss the courses you plan to take while abroad.
 To assist in this conversation, it is helpful for you be familiar with your degree audit as well as the classes offered at the host institution.
 You can view what classes students have previously taken and how they transferred back to NC State by visiting the NC State Transfer Database.
 In addition, you should utilize the program pages on the Study Abroad Office’s website to find the course catalog for your host institution.

 As part of the application, you will work with the Poole Global Programs Office to complete the Course Approval Form.
 This form outlines potential classes to take at your host university and their transfer equivalents at NC State.
 For more information on completing the course approval form, visit the Course Approval Form page.